simone-contorno/rt-assignment-1/README.md

 <a name="improve"></a>
 ### Improvements

-Some possible and greatful improvements: <br>
+Let's notice some possible and very well improvements:<br>
     <ul>
         <li>The robot could turn better with a better check about the golden tokens around it.</li>
         <li>The robot could identify better the silver token, for instance it could go to reach it